lgradys/erp-server/README.md

 <h1 align="center">Warehouse Management REST API</h1>

 ## 📜 Description
 REST API for warehouse management, deployed from Docker image on AWS EC2 Instance with basic CI/CD implemented with Jenkins.
-Development profile deployed on AWS is available on **http://ec2-35-178-184-67.eu-west-2.compute.amazonaws.com:8080**.
-Below you can find sample credentials to login:
+However, only Heroku deployment was made available to the public: **https://erp-server-prod-profile.herokuapp.com**.
+Mainly due to pricing conditions.
+Below you can find sample credentials to login.
+All available endpoints are included in OpenApi documentation.
 ```
 {
     "username" : "user",